otelic/lever_postings/README.md

 # Lever Postings API

 A Ruby client for [Lever.co's Postings API](https://github.com/lever/postings-api).
-This gem is limited to the functionality of Lever.co's Postings API (which is separate from their more comprehensive Lever API) and is intended to be used for the display of, and application to, jobs on your own web site.
+This gem is limited to the functionality of Lever.co's Postings API (which is separate from their more comprehensive Lever API) and is intended to be used for the display of, and application to, jobs from your own web site.
 For more information see: https://github.com/lever/postings-api

 ## Installation